LukasL97/scala-macros-example/article.md

 ```

 In the generated code, we replace the explicit creation of a `MapCache` with a call of Scala's `implicitly` method,
-which receives the cache type including key and value type as type parameter:
+which receives the `CacheFactory` as type parameter.
+The `apply` method is called on the resolved `CacheFactory`, yielding a `Cache` of the appropriate key and value type:

 ```scala
 val cache =